CaroMFernandez/login_with_rive_animation_torres_com/README.md

 flutter run
 ```

-Make sure Flutter SDK is installed and configured.
+Make sure Flutter SDK and Android Studio are properly configured.

 ---

-## 💡 Learning Outcomes
+## 🎯 Learning Outcomes

 This project demonstrates:

-- Building Flutter interfaces
+- Flutter UI development
-- Integrating Rive with State Machine logic
+- Integration of vector animations with State Machines
-- Managing user interaction
-- Proper widget lifecycle handling
+- Event-driven animation control
+- Focus management using FocusNodes
+- Lifecycle management in Flutter
-- Professional README documentation
+- Professional documentation using README

 ---

 ## 👨‍💻 Author

-Created as part of the **Graficación** course – 2026.
+Developed individually for the **Graficación** course – 2026.

 ---

 ⭐ Thank you for reviewing this project!
-Feel free to explore and improve it!